kfmike/InputVisualizer/README.md

 https://github.com/kfmike/InputVisualizer/blob/master/usb2snesGameList.json

 # Disclaimer
-This is a fun personal project for me, and as such I have tailored the features to what I do most often.
+This is a fun personal project for me, so I initially added features for what I do most often.
-I will do my best to listen to feedback and continue to add new features, but it might take time.
+I will do my best to listen to feedback and continue to add new stuff, but it might take time.
 I appreciate your patience and support!

 # Credits